wisnia74/openrct2-typescript-mod-template/README.md

 This template repository comes with [Nodemon](https://nodemon.io/), [ESLint](https://eslint.org/) and [TypeScript](https://www.typescriptlang.org/) on board.

-The idea was to use Nodemon to start a local server that will be watching your mod files, then on each save make it build `.ts` files to `.js`, place them inside OpenRCT2 `plugin` directory, and let hot reload feature do the rest (i.e. reload the mod in-game).
+The idea was to use Nodemon to start a local server that will be watching your mod files, then on each save make it build `.ts` files to ES5 `.js` files, place them inside OpenRCT2 `plugin` directory, and let hot reload feature do the rest (i.e. reload the mod in-game).

 ## Configuration
 - install [Node](https://nodejs.org/en/)